 Are you interested in scientific discoveries and medical research?
 Do you enjoy the challenge of solving puzzles?
-Are you ready to train for a secure job in a rapidly-growing allied health field?
+Are you ready for a fast-growing health career?

-Medical laboratory technology is a great occupation for highly organized people who can perform the research that helps unravel the mysteries of the human body.
-It’s a varied career path that involves:
+Medical laboratory technologists perform research that helps unravel the mysteries of the human body.
+It’s a great occupation for highly organized people who enjoy working with precision and accuracy, a varied career path that involves:

-Medical laboratory technicians (MLTs), who must have at least an associate degree, and medical laboratory scientists (MLSs), who have earned a bachelor’s degree, do about 75 perfect of all patient care testing in a clinical setting and help doctors make a diagnosis.
-They perform a variety of complex chemical and analytical tests on patient specimens for analysis in a variety of medical uses to help put the pieces of the puzzle together.
+Medical laboratory technicians (MLTs), who must have at least an associate degree, conduct patient care testing in a clinical setting.
+They perform complex chemical and analytical tests on patient specimens that provide valuable information for doctors to make diagnoses.

 Health-related occupations will add the most new jobs to the U.S. economy through 2024 — nearly a third of all jobs — according to the Bureau of Labor Statistics.
 Fourteen of the top 20 fastest-growing careers are in health care occupations, according to CareerOneStop, sponsored by the U.S. Department of Labor.

 For jobs requiring at least an associate degree, medical laboratory technician is ranked eighth among CareerOneStop's 39 fastest-growing occupations and fourth of its top 45 careers with the most job openings through 2024.
 Positions are projected

 to increase by 29 percent through the coming decade.